FFC12/media_uploader/README.md

     ./docker-deploy.sh
     ```

 It'll automatically build Docker image and start the project in Docker.
+The server will use `:8080` port by default.
 To change configurations for command-line arguments, change it from Dockerfile (.env file can be used in the future for configuration).

 ## Docker